simplon-lerouxDunvael/Brief_6/Useful_commands.md

 ## To check the auto scaling creation
 get HorizontalPodAutoscaler
-*Example of how the results will display*
+*Example of how the results will display :*
 `horizontalpodautoscaler.autoscaling/scaling-voteapp created`

 ## To check Webhook configuration